Eimaen/MusixmatchClientLib/README.md

 ## Usage
 Using the library is quite simple.
-A complete list of samples is under development, until it's ready I'll leave a usage examples:
+A complete list of samples is under development, until it's ready I'll leave some usage examples:

 ### Tokens
 `MusixmatchToken` class represents the Musixmatch client token, that is used in all the client requests.